Ease Your Mind: Effective Meditation for OCD Management and Relief

 Teletherapy, including video conferences and phone sessions, offers a remote option for individuals seeking treatment for OCD.
 Primary care physicians can also diagnose OCD and refer patients to mental health specialists for comprehensive evaluation and treatment.

-Resources for Connecting With Experts
+Resources for Connecting with Experts

 The International OCD Foundation’s Resource Directory is a valuable tool for finding therapists who employ ERP therapy to treat OCD.
 This directory also includes information on intensive treatment centers and specialty outpatient clinics.
 Support groups facilitated through organizations like the International OCD Foundation provide a space for individuals to connect, share experiences, and receive support during treatment and recovery.